Mail Code: 94305-2022

 - University Oral Examination: This examination, covering the student's areas of concentration, is normally taken in the third year of graduate study.
 It is a two-hour oral examination administered by four faculty members specializing in the student's areas of concentration, and a chair from another department.
 The exam is based on a substantial reading list prepared by the student in conjunction with the faculty committee and designed to cover the areas of expertise pertinent to the student's dissertation project.

 - Dissertation Proposal and Colloquium: Within one quarter after the University oral examination, the student writes up the dissertation proposal.
 The recommended length for the dissertation proposal is 5 pages double-spaced (with a maximum length of 8 pages).
 It should contain (additionally) a full bibliography.
 The proposal is submitted to the program director and the dissertation committee for approval.
-After completion of the first chapter of the dissertation, the student sets up a meeting with the dissertation committee for one hour to discuss the work accomplished in the first chapter and plans for completing the rest of the dissertation.
+After completion of one chapter of the dissertation, the student sets up a meeting with the dissertation committee for one hour to discuss the work accomplished in the first chapter and plans for completing the rest of the dissertation.

 - Dissertation: The fourth and fifth years are devoted to the dissertation, which should be a substantial and original contribution acceptable to the Committee in Charge of Modern Thought and Literature.
 The subject is drawn from the literature of specialization and the area of nonliterary studies.
 The dissertation project will conclude with a two-hour defense.
 The first hour is open to the public and includes a brief presentation of the dissertation project on the part of the Ph.D. candidate.
 The second hour is reserved to the candidate and his/her Dissertation Committee.